DiamondLightSource/mx-bluesky/docs/user/hyperion/troubleshooting.rst

 When ``hyperion_restart()`` is called by GDA, it will log the initial console output to a log file.
 This log file location is controlled by the ``gda.logs.dir`` property and is typically ``/dls_sw/<beamline>/logs/bluesky``.

-On kubernetes deployments, the initial startup is sent to standard IO and is captured as part of the standard kubernetes logging facility.

 Log files
 ~~~~~~~~~